Karen Bass's Long March from Communist Fringe to Biden's VP Shortlist

 “Sympathy for America’s alleged victims developed into an identification with America’s real enemies,” Collier and Horowitz explained in Destructive Generation.

 The relationship between the Cuban DGI, the Soviet KGB, and the Venceremos Brigade was explained in a 1982 Senate Subcommittee hearing on “Security and Terrorism” convened by Sen. Jeremiah Denton (R-AL).
-In sworn testimony before the subcommittee, Gerardo Peraza, a former high-ranking Cuban official in the DGI who defected to the United States in 1971, said that the Cuban intelligence organization was a direct subsidiary of the Soviet Union’s vast Intelligence service.
+In sworn testimony before the subcommittee, Gerardo Peraza, a former high-ranking Cuban official in the DGI who defected to the United States in 1971, said that the Cuban intelligence organization was a direct subsidiary of the Soviet Union’s vast intelligence service.

 “The Cuban intelligence service’s structure was placed under the KGB,” Peraza stated.
 The Cuban branch, however, had a very specific aim.